codatio/codat-docs/docs/auth-flow/optimize/optimize-the-connection-journey.md

   </a>
   : the world’s largest mobile app design reference library

-:::info
+:::info Think about your usecase

-Note whilst these recommendations apply universally, some examples are more relevant for specific use cases, such as lending and underwriting, insights, or reconciliation.
+Whilst these recommendations apply universally, some examples are more relevant for specific use cases, such as lending and underwriting, insights, or reconciliation.
 :::

 For more examples and further help optimizing your flow, you can contact your account manager if you are on our [Enterprise plan](https://www.codat.io/plans/).